strontic/strontic.github.io/xcyclopedia/library/hh.exe-25DA176935752443FE077C2F0F819B7E.md

 ## Possible Misuse

 *The following table contains possible examples of `hh.exe` being misused.
-While `hh.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `hh.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --